CBS News and Stations: Experimenting with New York City station and expansion (1941–1994)

 CBS did attempt to sign on a station in Pittsburgh, as it was at the time the sixth-largest market but had just one commercial VHF station in DuMont-owned WDTV, while the rest were either on UHF (the modern-day WPGH-TV and WINP-TV) or public television (WQED).
 Although the FCC turned down CBS's request to buy the channel 9 license in nearby Steubenville, Ohio and move it to Pittsburgh (that station, initially CBS affiliate WSTV-TV, is now NBC affiliate WTOV-TV), CBS did score a major coup when Pittsburgh-based Westinghouse Electric, a co-founder of NBC with RCA, bought WDTV from struggling DuMont and opted to affiliate the now-recalled KDKA-TV with CBS instead of NBC (like KDKA radio) due to NBC extorting and coercing Westinghouse to trade KYW radio and WPTZ (now KYW-TV) for Cleveland stations WTAM, WTAM-FM (now WMJI), and WNBK (now WKYC); the trade ended up being reversed in 1965 by order of the FCC and the Department of Justice after an eight-year investigation.
 Had CBS not been able to affiliate with KDKA-TV, it would have affiliated with eventual NBC affiliate WIIC-TV (now WPXI) once it signed on in 1957 instead.
 This coup would eventually lead to a much stronger relationship between Westinghouse and CBS.

-After losing a bid in 1987 to purchase then-CBS affiliate WTVJ in Miami (which instead went to NBC), CBS bought WCIX (now WFOR) instead.
+CBS was a central player in a multi-year affiliation drama in Miami, Florida, in the 1980s.
+Long-standing affiliate WTVJ (channel 4) in Miami (along with most of the Storer Communications chain) was to have been sold to Lorimar-Telepictures in May 1986, but that deal fell apart when CBS inquired with ownership of WCIX (channel 6) about a possible purchase.
+WTVJ was sold to NBC in January 1987, but contractually obligated to be run as a CBS affiliate until January 1, 1989.
+After CBS failed to secure an affiliation with outgoing NBC affiliate WSVN, the network bought WCIX and moved all network programming there as part of a larger six-station, two-market affiliation swap.
+CBS's ownership of WCIX was generally regarded as a failure due to the station's signal and technical deficiencies, with then-station group president Howard Stringer telling local media in July 1989, "we can never be better than third".

 CBS then acquired Midwest Communications in 1992, which owned WCCO-TV in Minneapolis and WFRV-TV in Green Bay.